Senzoku District

 “G’night.”

 The winter night was falling fast and hard.
 The vendors along the sidewalks were packing away their wares.
-The video arcades hummed alongside the strains of karaoke music drifting out from the bars.
+The video game arcades hummed alongside the strains of karaoke music drifting out from the bars.
 Thackeray felt the cold winter air closing in around him and shivered.
-There was still the faint taste of burned shoyu in his mouth from the cafeteria.
+There was still the faint taste of sweetened shoyu in his mouth from the cafeteria.

-He paused in his stride, paused as his mind connected to the world like it never had before.
-For the first time he understood a’wa’re, the pathos and beauty of the human condition.
-The tremulous ache of the freshly broken heart.
+He paused in his stride, paused as his mind reached out and connected to the world as it never had before.
+For the first time he understood a’wa’re—the pathos and beauty of the human condition—the tremulous ache of a freshly broken heart.
 For the first time he knew that America was very far away.
-For the first time he knew that his life would never be the same again.